-Display reader with expanded LEDs, LCD display, pin pad + function keys for enhanced user interactivity.

-3.5.1.
-Convenience and usability

-An RFID reader can be designed with special features to enhance their usability in different, unique settings.
+Display reader with expanded LEDs, LCD display, pin pad + function keys for enhanced user interactivity 3.5.1 Accessibility An RFID reader can be designed with special features to enhance their usability in different, unique settings and for various user groups.
 For example, a keypad backlight can make the reader's keypad easier to use in the dark.
 Or it might let you program keypad backlighting to activate automatically when an authorized tag is shown to the reader, or when a key is pressed.
 Of course, most such backlit pin pad readers should also be expected to support programming of backlights to be powered continuously, or to follow a time schedule provided by its host.
+Sound indicates when a key has been pressed.
+All these can be configured for different settings and user groups.